amake/omegat-moses-mt/README.md

 In order to make use of this plugin, you must have access to an instance of `mosesserver`.

-1. Download the binary ZIP and extract its contents into one of the OmegaT plugins folders.
+1. Download the JAR from [releases](https://github.com/amake/omegat-moses-mt/releases)
+   and place it into one of the OmegaT plugins folders.

 2. Provide OmegaT with the URL for your `mosesserver` instance by adding the following argument to your OmegaT launch script: